Charge gap in SU(3) Yang-Mills-plus-nonlinear-spinor-field theory: Acknowledgments

 \section{Acknowledgments}

-This research has been funded by the Science Committee of the Ministry of Education and Science of the Republic of Kazakhstan.
-We are also grateful to the Research Group Linkage Programme of the Alexander von Humboldt Foundation for the support of this research and would like to thank the Carl von Ossietzky University of Oldenburg for hospitality while this work was carried out.
+The work was supported by the Science Committee of the Ministry of Science and Higher Education of the Republic of Kazakhstan (Grant No. AP14869140, ``The study of QCD effects in non-QCD theories'').
+We are also grateful to the Research Group Linkage Programme of the Alexander von Humboldt Foundation for the support of this research.